analogdevicesinc/doctools/docs/install.rst

 Installing
 ==========

-Below is described how to do a release install, and a development install of Doctools.
+How to do a release install, and a development install of Doctools.

 Guarantee to work with Python newer than 3.8 and distros released on or after 20H1 (e.g. Ubuntu 20.04 LTS).